☀ SCREENINGS ADDED: MAY 14-15-16

-A present-day parable of time travel – a satire based on the theme of Groundhog’s Day – Carter’s repeated attempts to get home to his dog are thwarted by a recurring deadly encounter that forces him to relive the same awful day over and over.
+A present-day parable of time travel – a bittersweet satire loosely based on the theme of Groundhog’s Day – the protagonist’s repeated attempts to get home to his dog are thwarted by a recurring deadly encounter that forces him to relive the same awful day over and over.
 Created by former Daily Show and Full Frontal writer and Emmy winner Travon Free, the film uses tragicomic elements to drive home the repetitive and abhorrent circumstances that comprise an all-to-common aspect of American life.

 WHITE EYE, Tomer Shushan and Shira Hochman, Israel, 21 minutes.

 A man finds his stolen bicycle, now possessed by a stranger.
 While attempting to retrieve it, he realizes the nature of true need and is faced with a moral dilemma.
-Set against the universality of immigration driven by desperation, we see empathy versus the human tendency of self-interest and the insensitivity of bureaucracies.
+Set against the universality of immigration driven by desperation, we see empathy versus the trait of self-interest colored by the insensitivity of bureaucracy.

 THE LETTER ROOM, Elvira Lind and Sofia Sondervan, USA, 33 minutes.